DingyinSun/Regulator_mutation_scripts/README.md

 2. run **remove_gap_in_alnfas.sh** to remove gap within each .aln.fa file.
 (Because CD-HIT don't like "-" character).
 3. run **CD-HIT.sh**

+Set threshold parameter -c and -s to 1 is to make sure that all sequences within the same CD-HIT cluster are exactly same in their sequence identity and sequence length.

 **Expected output: _hit and _hit.clstr** for each regulator gene.

 Can use: **for file in .clstr; do clstr2txt.pl ${file} > ${file%.clstr}.txt; done** to turn .clstr into a table.